bowdenk7/express-typescript-starter/README.md

 | ts-test                         | Instagram API library.                                                |
 | tslint                          | Linter (similar to ESLint) for TypeScript files                       |
 | typescript                      | JavaScript compiler/type checker that boosts JavaScript productivity  |

+To install or update these dependencies you can use either `npm` or `yarn`.

 # Other
 Here is a section of miscellaneous tips.